sydni/workshop/README.md

 Pretty simple throughout ^ !
 Do take note, though, of the 3rd and 4th `<Text>` components, where I passed styles through via an array.
 It's useful to understand which style gets applied, and which doesn't, and why.

 There's a lot more to styling, but this should be enough for you guys to extrapolate from.
 The main issue with styling really is just understanding where it goes, plus the use of native UI components in appropriate situations.
 We've covered both, so you should be in good stead!

+### a better app

+Now that we've covered the basics, let's move on to something more involved, making use not only of the React Native info you've gained today, but also all you've learned about React over the course of the term.

+We're not going to be stopping as often now, so fasten your seatbelts!
+Remember that most of what you've learnt about React applies here too, and also keep in mind the usability of native UI components!
+Have a look at the [API docs](https://facebook.github.io/react-native/docs/getting-started.html) when you're confused over what to use.

+Our goal here is to make a